Noxtal/cyanide/README.md

 # cyanide

 Cyanide is a tool to poison request logs by injecting a payload in the user-agent.
-It has 3 payloads ready for now.
+It currently has 5 standalone payloads.

 This is a BadByte, my hacking team, Official Tool.
 You can join our hacking community [here](https://discord.gg/CDACNFg).